cjlee112/pygr/doc/rest/tutorials/xmlrpc.rst

 By default, :data:`demonize=True`.
 If :data:`demonize=False`, note that XMLRPC server will stop working if you exit from interactive python prompt.
 You can have more information in `XMLRPC Resource Server <http://www.doe-mbi.ucla.edu/~leec/newpygrdocs/reference/metabase.html#xmlrpc-resource-server>`_.

-Downloading :func:`seqdb.SequenceFileDB` & :func:`cnestedlist.NLMSA` via XMLRPC
+Downloading :class:`seqdb.SequenceFileDB` & :class:`cnestedlist.NLMSA` via XMLRPC
 -------------------------------------------------------------------------------

 First thing is to get a list of resource URLs (FTP or HTTP).
 For example you can download :data:`bosTau4` genome via FTP, `ftp://hgdownload.cse.ucsc.edu/goldenPath/bosTau4/bigZips/bosTau4.fa.gz <ftp://hgdownload.cse.ucsc.edu/goldenPath/bosTau4/bigZips/bosTau4.fa.gz>`_.
 We provide with more than three hundreds pre-calculated NLMSA text filess for most of the pairwise and multigenome alignments available in `UCSC genome browser <http://genome.ucsc.edu>`_, `http://biodb.bioinformatics.ucla.edu/PYGRDATA <http://biodb.bioinformatics.ucla.edu/PYGRDATA>`_.
 Of course, you can make your NLMSA and share on the web for your downloadable resources.
 Let's pick one of them, :data:`bosTau4_multiz4way`, in `http://biodb.bioinformatics.ucla.edu/PYGRDATA/canFam2_multiz4way.txt.gz <http://biodb.bioinformatics.ucla.edu/PYGRDATA/canFam2_multiz4way.txt.gz>`_.